 Long Term Travel

-My husband and I spent a whole year traveling the world together as a couple …and lived to tell the tale!
+Jeremy and I spent a whole year traveling the world together as a couple …and lived to tell the tale (here’s the tale)!
 We’re even still happily married, I swear.
-It can absolutely be done, and it’s an incredible and enriching experience for any relationship.

 WISH YOU COULD QUIT YOUR JOB & TRAVEL?